Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/subsystems.md

 controller.

-The way we can fix this is to move the web script controller Spring bean definition back into the `service-context.xml` file so it is known to Alfresco Content Services and the web script container.
+The way we can fix this is to move the web script controller Spring bean definition back into the `service-context.xml` file so it is known to Content Services and the web script container.
 But then we got the problem that the controller Spring bean will not load as it knows nothing about the subsystem `namedEntitiesService` bean.
 So, is there a way to expose a Spring bean in a subsystem context so it can be used in the main parent Spring context?
 Yes there is, we can use a proxy approach, define the following bean in the `service-context.xml` file: